Kevinemug/Kevinemug/README.md

- # Hi ✋ I am Kevine, and am a code addict 🤭
+ # Hi ✋ I am Kevine, and I'm a code addict 🤭

 <!---